mrfdev/CMI/README.md

 I want to say thank you to the following people, myself ([@mrfloris](https://github.com/mrfloris)), because I am selfi.. no just kidding.
 I want to say thank you to Mikey ([@Madmikeyb](https://github.com/Madmikeyb)), Nix, Fumblehead, [@Zrips](https://github.com/Zrips), [@md_5](https://github.com/md-5/) and [@the456gamer](https://github.com/the456gamer).

-:crown:

 ## :grey_exclamation: License

-Whatever I (Floris) made, I consider 'my work', I highly appreciate it if you at least value that and don't blatantly copy and distribute it.
+Whatever I (Floris) make, I consider 'my work', I highly appreciate it if you at least value that; do not blatantly copy and distribute it.
 Rather, contribute to the project and get your own name credited where appropriate.
 You're free to use my work on your own (networked) servers.
 You do not have to buy a license, pay a fee, or something like that.

 You are not free to distribute my work, please link others instead to the source here.

 CMI is a premium plugin, made by Zrips.
 In order to use CMI files, you must have a valid and active license.
 You can buy it from [SpigotMC.org](https://www.spigotmc.org/resources/3742/).

+_Disclaimer; I am a moderator on their Discord, it's an unpaid position_

 ## :punch: Support this project